-All Oxford shoes share these basic features and although most have the eyelets on the quarter, a wholecut or seamless Oxford are the exceptions…
+All Oxford shoes share these essential features, and although most have the eyelets on the quarter, a wholecut or seamless Oxford are the exceptions.

 Types of Oxfords

-Although technically, the construction of the shoes has no impact on the classification as an Oxford shoes, Goodyear welted or Blake stitched shoes are recommended because generally they feature the most classic Oxford styles.
+Although technically the construction of the shoe has no impact on the classification as an Oxford shoe, Goodyear welted, or Blake-stitched shoes are recommended because they feature the most classic Oxford styles.

 Cap Toe Oxford

 The cap toe Oxford, sometimes also referred to as captoe or cap-toe, is probably the most widespread Oxford shoe style in existence.
-The most popular color is undoubtedly black, and this the black cap toe Oxford is the most popular shoe for the majority of classic men’s shoe manufacturers.
-Of course, it is also available in tan, brown, cognac, oxblood etc. but the black variety is the epitome of Oxford shoes.
+The most popular color is undoubtedly black, and the black cap toe Oxford is the most popular shoe for the majority of classic men’s shoe manufacturers.
+Of course, it is also available in tan, brown, cognac, oxblood, etc., but the black variety is the epitome of Oxford shoes.